Pastoral Care and Caring Ministries

 Care Teams coordinate efforts to support families with special needs and form when the need arises.
 Those facing loss of loved ones, divorce, unemployment or other life transitions can find support through this group.

 Each Sunday, a generous member donates flowers for the altar in honor or in memory of a loved one.
-Following the worship service, these large bouquets are made into smaller bouquets and delivered to a member who is homebound.
-Our older members who are unable to come to worship especially appreciate when families with children can stop in to deliver flowers and offer a friendly smile.
+Following the worship service, these large bouquets are made into smaller bouquets and delivered to a member who needs special consideration.